Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Ole Miss has combined with its opponents to put up more than 67 points in three of seven games this season.
+- Ole Miss and its opponents have gone over the current 67-point total in three of seven games (42.9%) this season.

 - Liberty and its opponents have combined to score more than 67 points in one game this season.